Jektar/Image-of-images/README.md

 # Image-of-images
-A program that images out of smaller images
+A program that makes images out of smaller images

+To use the code, place the python file in a folder with another folder called smallImages containing png files of the smaller images
+Secondly, get a png file called mainImage into the folder with the python file.
+Run the code
+You can adjust things like default size of the small images (baseSize), how far apart small images are (smallImScale) and quality of the image by changing their respective initial values.
+You can find all of them at the bottom of the code.